kaliop-uk/ezmigrationbundle/README.md

     bin/phpunit vendor/kaliop/migration/Kaliop/Migration/BundleMigrationBundle

-The behat instructions are left here for future reference when we get it working correctly with eZ Publish 5.
+The Behat instructions are left here for future reference when we get it working correctly with eZ Publish 5.
-To run the BDD test with behat:
+To run the BDD test with Behat:

     bin/behat @KaliopBundleMigrationBundle